Bakunawa: Literature

 There is a short Hiligaynon song in 3/4 time that children used to sing during lunar eclipses:

 Traditional art

 Figures of the Bakunawa's head decorate the hilts of many ancient Filipino swords.
 These swords that originate in Panay are said to bestow upon the hangaway or mandirigma (sacred warriors) the fearful presence and power of the Bakunawa (or whatever deity/animal they have on their deity hilt) when they wield their swords in combat.

 Games

 A children's game called Bulan Bulan, Buwan Buwan, or Bakunawa is played in the Philippines.
 It has 6–8 players arranged in a circle.

-A player acts as the buwan/bulan (moon) while another player act as the Bakunawa (eclipse), chosen either through Jack-en-poy, “maalis taya”, or “maiba taya.”
+A player acts as the buwan/bulan (moon) while another player acts as the Bakunawa (eclipse), chosen either through Jack-en-poy, “maalis taya”, or “maiba taya.”
 The other participants stand in a circle facing the center and holding each other's hands.
-The buwan/bulan stands inside the circle while the Bakunawa stands outside.
+The buwan/bulan stands inside the circle, while the Bakunawa stands outside.